DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-• Apply through the official government service yourself if your situation is straightforward, so you only pay the OPG registration fee.
+- Apply through the official government service yourself if your situation is straightforward, so you pay only the OPG registration fee and nothing for drafting.

-• Check whether you qualify for a reduced or waived registration fee based on your income or benefits.
+- Check whether you qualify for a reduced or fully waived registration fee based on your income or the benefits you receive before you pay anything.

-• If you want a solicitor, ask for a fixed fee and whether setting up both LPA types together is cheaper than one at a time.
+- If you do want a solicitor, ask for a fixed fee up front rather than an hourly rate, and ask whether setting up both LPA types together costs less than doing them one at a time.

-• Set up your LPA alongside your will if you are planning ahead, as a bundled price can work out lower.
+- Set up your LPA at the same time as your will if you are already planning ahead, since a bundled price often works out lower than buying each document separately.

 Common questions